embire2/discordsupport/README.md

 3. Review the bot logs for errors
 4. Verify your configuration in `.env`
 5. Check Discord Developer Portal for any issues
+6. Ensure npm dependencies are properly installed
-6. Visit the GitHub repository: https://github.com/embire2/discordsupport
+7. Visit the GitHub repository: https://github.com/embire2/discordsupport

 ## License 📄